 The profit-sharing compensation is based on the regulations approved by the Board of Directors.
 The members of the Executive Committee do not attend the related Board meetings and are not entitled to vote on their compensation.

 All members of the Executive Committee receive fixed compensation that is paid monthly, as well as a flat expense allowance.
 The fixed compensation is determined by the individual’s amount of responsibility, role, performance, experience and skills, and by local market conditions.
 These elements of compensation are paid in cash.

 Short-term profit-sharing compensation (STIP)

 In addition to the fixed compensation, the Comet Group’s employee profit-sharing plan provides a performance-related short-term incentive pay component (STIP), of which one-third is paid in stock.
-The balance of the amount is paid in cash.
+The stock awarded is subject to a holding period of three years during which it cannot be sold.
+The balance of the STIP amount is paid in cash.